Electronic Management of Assessment: eSubmission, eMarking and eFeedback

 Selecting the appropriate assessment tool

 This flowchart has been constructed to help you consider the different options for eSubmission and eMarking based on the type of assignment.
 EPortfolio submissions and studentcentral activity tool submissions (e.g. blogs, wikis, journals and discussion boards) are not covered in this chart.
-If you have questions about these methods we recommend that you refer to the materials provided further down on this page and also contact your Learning Technologies Adviser.
+If you have questions about these methods we recommend that you refer to the materials provided further down on this page and also contact your Learning Techologies Adviser.

 Feature comparison for tools we have to support EMA